mbolboceanu/mbolboceanu.github.io/README.md

 ## About me
 I am a Crypto Researcher at [Bitdefender](https://www.bitdefender.com/), Romania.
 I obtained both my B.Sc. and M.Sc. degrees in Mathematics from the University of Bucharest.

-My interests range from studying hardness lattice problems to applications of lattices in cryptography, such as lattice-based homomorphic encryption schemes.
+My research interests range from studying hardness lattice problems to applications of lattices in cryptography, such as lattice-based homomorphic encryption schemes.

 **Contact:** madalinabolboceanu 'at' gmail 'dot' com